svioletg/viMusBot/README.md

 > *I'm always looking to improve these instructions.
 If you find there's missing information, things are unclear, or any other issues, please [open a new issue](https://github.com/svioletg/viMusBot/issues), and I'll try to address any problems when I'm able.*

-Start by downloading `Source code (zip)` from the [latest stable release](https://github.com/svioletg/viMusBot/releases/latest), extract the contents wherever you want, and then follow the instructions below as needed.
+Start by downloading `Source code (zip)` from the [latest stable release](https://github.com/svioletg/viMusBot/releases/latest), extract the contents wherever you want, and then follow the instructions below.

-## Section Links
+## Contents

 [Setting Up: Python](#setting-up-python)